ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 💭 Final Thought
 “If someone judges your playlist, it often feels like they’re judging your soul.”
-We wanted to build a model that understands—rather than judges.
+We wanted to build a model that understands, rather than judges.

-K-Nearest Neighbors (KNN) for similarity-based recommendations

-Recommendation Engine
-The final pipeline suggests genres or songs a user is most likely to enjoy based on learned patterns.